MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder-expression-examples.md

 ### Math functions

 -   The **Round** function is useful to round numbers to the nearest integer.
-The following expression rounds a 1.3 to 1:
+The following expression rounds 1.3 to 1:

     ```
     =Round(1.3)